cl0ne/cryptopotato-bot/README.md

 * `/me message`
     - Announces sender's actions to the chat, original message will be deleted if bot has enough permissions in the chat
     - Example: `/me hit the wall`
+* `/fortune`
+    - Prints a random epigram, requires `fortune` executable to be present.

 ## Planned Features
 * None for now